Dental education throughout the world: Malaysia

 The first dental degree program in Malaysia was offered by University of Malaya.
 The qualification was moderated and recognised by the Malaysian Dental Council and one of the leading associations representing dental surgeons of Malaysia is the Malaysian Dental Association.

 Dental surgeries (or better known as dental clinics) in Malaysia are required to be registered and approved by the Ministry of Health Malaysia under the Healthcare Facilities And Services Act 1998.
 It is a requirement that all dental surgeons hold a valid Annual Practising Certificate.
 Foreign dentists, that is, qualified dentists from other countries are not allowed to hold an annual practising certificate unless they are studying or lecturing at a higher-learning institute.

 New Zealand

 New Zealand dentistry is overseen by the Dental Council, while specialization is also overseen by the Royal Australasian College of Dental Surgeons.

-University of Otago is New Zealand's only dental school that offers the required academic training.
+The Faculty of Dentistry at the University of Otago is New Zealand's only dental school that offers the required academic training.

 Entry into New Zealand's only dental school requires the student to compete into the second year dentistry course via the Health Sciences First Year course.
 Once in the course, students will start their dental education in their second year of university study.
 The total time to complete the course, including the first-year competitive course, is 5 years of full-time academic study.